Professional Reviews

 • Application Vulnerability Scan — Scans for vulnerabilities in your system, including out-of-date applications and software exposed to malware.

-Kaspersky also offers a wide range of scan-scheduling options, including the options to scan at a specified time, after application startup, and after every update.
+Kaspersky also offers a wide range of scan-scheduling options, including scanning at a specified time, after application startup, and after every update.

-To test Kaspersky, I hid nearly 1,000 test malware samples on my computer, including viruses, trojans, rootkits, ransomware, and keyloggers.
+The Quick Scan is fast.
+To test it, I hid nearly 1,000 test malware samples on my computer, including viruses, trojans, rootkits, ransomware, and keyloggers.
 I then ran a Quick Scan, which only took 2 minutes to complete.
-This is pretty quick.
+As said, this is fairly fast.
 For perspective, when I ran a Quick Scan on VIPRE, it took 10 minutes — that’s 5 times slower!

 Kaspersky’s Quick Scan didn’t find every malicious sample I hid on my system, but since the Quick Scan only looks in critical areas — such as those loaded when your OS starts up — this was to be expected.
 That said, because the Quick Scan found around 50% of the samples, Kaspersky immediately suggested I complete a Full Scan to look deeper into my system, which I did next.

-The Full Scan took around 45 minutes, beating Bitdefender’s 1-hour scan time, and found every single malware sample on my system.
-Also, while Kaspersky was scanning my system, I didn’t notice any system slowdown — I was still able to use my computer at normal speeds.
-In comparison, McAfee’s full scan slowed my system down quite noticeably.
-When the scan was complete, I could see all of the detected malware files in the Quarantine window.
+The Full Scan took around 45 minutes to complete and found every single malware sample on my system.
+Also, while Kaspersky was scanning my system, I didn’t notice any system slowdown — I could still use my computer as normal.
+In comparison, McAfee’s full scan slowed my system down noticeably.
+When the scan was complete, I could see all the detected malware files in the Quarantine window.

-Despite quarantining and deleting the infections, Kaspersky still gives you the option to restore them.
-While most users wouldn’t want to do that, this option allows you to restore legitimate files that shouldn’t have ever been removed.
+Kaspersky lets you restore files it has quarantined and deleted.
+Most users wouldn’t want to do that, but this option allows you to restore legitimate files that Kaspersky shouldn’t have deleted.
 However, during my tests, Kaspersky didn’t give me any false positives.

-Kaspersky’s real-time protection also performed excellently in my tests, instantly blocking all of the malware samples I tried downloading to my computer.
+Kaspersky’s real-time protection also performed excellently in my tests, instantly blocking all malware samples I tried downloading to my computer.
 This puts Kaspersky on par with top performers like Norton and Bitdefender.
 Whenever Kaspersky detected I was trying to download a malicious file, it notified me before the download could start.
 I could then see more details about the malware.
-I also ran a ransomware simulator, and it wasn’t able to lock a single file before Kaspersky’s real-time protection stopped it.
+I also ran a ransomware simulator, and Kaspersky blocked it as soon as I initiated a ransomware attack simulation.

 When I ran the app updater, it found 4 instances of outdated software on my computer.
 I really like how Kaspersky lets you update outdated software from within the antivirus — it installed all 4 outstanding updates in less than 5 minutes.